fusioncharts/dev_centre_docs/getting-started/java/create-charts-in-java-using-database.md

 3. Establish a connection to the database.

-4. Include the necessary JS files to render the chart.

-> Ensure that the path to this JS file is correct.
+4. Include the necessary JS files to render the chart. **Note:** Ensure that the path to this JS file is correct.
 Otherwise, it may lead to JavaScript errors.

 5. Include the `FusionCharts.java` file as a package in your project.